+If you see someone has collapsed, their heart may have suddenly stopped beating, and their breathing may be abnormal or has stopped.
+You need to act fast so they can have the best chance of survival.
 Without quick action, the person will die.
-If you see someone collapsed and not breathing normally, you need to act fast so they can have the best chance of survival.

 To learn how to perform CPR, watch our short animation video below.
 We also have versions of this animation in a range of language translations.

 By developing the skills and confidence to follow these simple steps, you could be a lifesaver in an emergency.

 Before you approach the person who has collapsed, check your surroundings for danger.

 1. Shout for help

 - Shout for help and gently shake the person who has collapsed.